 Pay attention to your little one’s mannerisms and patterns.
 If you’re noticing a pattern over a couple of days, then you’re most likely dealing with a growth spurt.

 It’s also worth mentioning that if your baby was in a pattern of sleeping well and suddenly has trouble falling or staying asleep, it could mean you’re facing a sleep regression.
 Sleep regression typically happens around developmental milestones — both physical and mental.

 For example, sleep might be hard to come by around the time that your baby learns how to roll over, starts crawling or walking, begins using words, or is old enough to miss you when you’re not around (yep, separation anxiety).

 As you can see, sleep regression can happen at various points in the first couple of years of your baby’s life.
 To learn more about these tiring weeks and how to make it through, read our article here.

 As we just mentioned, some babies will have trouble sleeping during a growth spurt.
 On the contrary, sometimes babies sleep more than usual.

 If your baby is taking longer naps or sleeping more at night, no need to wake them — unless it’s during their first week or two and they haven’t gained back the pounds they lost after birth.

 Otherwise, let them sleep.
 Their body needs the rest from all that growing!

-Expert tip: to help your little get a restful night of sleep, try Mustela’s Stelatopia Skin Soothing Pajamas!
-These 100% cotton pajamas deliver soothing moisture all night long so your little one can sleep soundly!
+Expert tip: to help your little one get a restful night of sleep, try Mustela’s Stelatopia Skin Soothing Pajamas!
+Using microcapsule technology, these 100% cotton pajamas deliver soothing moisture all night long so your little one can sleep soundly!